-Department of Surgery, Section of Minimally Invasive and Robotic Surgery.
-University of Arizona, Tucson
+SPONSORING DEPARTMENT: Department of Surgery, Section of Minimally Invasive and Robotic Surgery, University of Arizona, Tucson

 PROGRAM DIRECTOR: Carlos Galvani, MD, Associate Professor and Director of Minimally Invasive and Robotic Surgery Program

-DEADLINE: All applications must be submitted by December 31st of the year prior to the fellowship start date.
+DEADLINE: The applications process opens on September 1st and closes on December 31st.
+All applications must be submitted by December 31st of the year preceding the start of the fellowship.

 The Department of Surgery and the Arizona Center for Endoscopic Surgery (ACES) recognize the importance of mentored research in the training of general surgery residents.
 Although such an experience can be obtained during clinical training, residents would benefit from and should consider one year of dedicated research.
 A postdoctoral scholar is a trainee in residence pursuing to carry out advanced studies supervised by the principal investigator utilizing knowledge of equipment, methodology, and current developments in the field of minimally invasive surgery.
 Postdoctoral Scholars are appointed for a limited period of time and may participate on the Department’s research projects.